wdebeaum/piano-keyboard/BUILD.md

 #### Solder shorter components to the top

-Solder the resistors R1-3, the resistor network RN1, the capacitor C1, and the chip U1 to the top of the board.
-Trim the leads from the resistors and the capacitor, and save them so you can use them for the next step.
+Solder the resistor network RN1, the capacitor C1, and the chip U1 to the top of the board.
+Trim the leads from the capacitor, and save them so you can use them for the next step.
+(Ignore the individual resistors in the photos, they were only used in an earlier version.)

 ![shorter components soldered](images/end_short_soldered.jpg)

 #### Solder leads between Teensy and end PCB

-Solder the saved leads to only the holes in the Teensy that have corresponding holes in the end PCB, in the area in the top right corner labeled `TEENSY 4.0`.
-Use a longer (~3cm) wire to connect the 5V hole in the top right of the Teensy to the extra hole in the end PCB labeled `5V`.
+Solder the saved leads and/or other solid wire to only the holes in the Teensy that have corresponding holes in the end PCB, in the area in the top right corner labeled `TEENSY 4.0`.
 All the leads should extend down from the bottom of the Teensy.
+(Ignore the red wire in the photos, it was only used in an earlier version.)

 ![leads on Teensy](images/leads_on_teensy.jpg)